pkp/classic/README.md

 Classic theme version 1.0.1 is compatible with OJS 3.1.2.
 Classic theme version 1.0.2 is compatible with OJS 3.1.2-1.
 Classic theme version 1.0.3 is compatible with OJS 3.2.0.
+Classic theme version 1.0.4 is compatible with OJS 3.2.0 and 3.2.1.
 ## Contributors
 Classic theme was designed and developed by Sophy Ouch ([@sssoz](https://github.com/sssoz)), Vitalii Bezsheiko ([@Vitaliy-1](https://github.com/Vitaliy-1)), John Willinsky, and Kevin Stranack.
 ## Troubleshooting